benjaminion/upgrading-ethereum-book/src/book.md

 Ethereum&nbsp;2.0 uses the [Casper FFG](https://arxiv.org/pdf/1710.09437.pdf) finality mechanism, with a [k-finality](https://docs.google.com/presentation/d/1MZ-E6TVwomt4rqz-P2Bd_X3DFUW9fWDQkxUP_QJhkyw/edit#slide=id.g621d74a5e7_0_159) optimisation, where k&nbsp;=&nbsp;2.
 The above objects in the state are the data that need to be tracked in order to apply the finality rules.

   - `justification_bits` is only four bits long.
 It tracks the justification status of the last four epochs: 1 if justified, 0 if not.
 This is used when [calculating](/part3/transition/epoch#justification-and-finalization) whether we can finalise an epoch.
-  - Outside of the finality calculations, `previous_justified_checkpoint` and `current_justified_checkpoint` are used to [filter](/part3/helper/accessors#get_attestation_participation_flag_indices) attestations: valid blocks include only attestations with a source checkpoint that matches the justified checkpoint in the state for the attestation's epoch.
+  - Outside the finality calculations, `previous_justified_checkpoint` and `current_justified_checkpoint` are used to [filter](/part3/helper/accessors#get_attestation_participation_flag_indices) attestations: valid blocks include only attestations with a source checkpoint that matches the justified checkpoint in the state for the attestation's epoch.
   - `finalized_checkpoint`: the network has agreed that the beacon chain state at or before that epoch will never be reverted.
 So, for one thing, the fork choice rule doesn't need to go back any further than this.
 The Casper FFG mechanism is specifically constructed so that two conflicting finalized checkpoints cannot be created without at least one third of validators being slashed.

 <a id="inactivity"></a>